-If you are painting for example a Short Wheel Base or 90″ Land Rover inside and out; start with 3 litres.
+If you are painting, for example, a Short Wheel Base or 90″ Land Rover inside and out; start with 3 litres.
 If only going round the outside then 2 litres may be sufficient.
-We are all different and our personal methods dictate we may use more or less, but these amounts won’t be far off.
+We are all different and our personal methods dictate whether we use more or less, but these amounts won’t be far off.
 It may be better to opt for more paint than required – this will cover any touch ups you may need to make.

 As for wheels… again using Land Rover 16″ wheels as an example, I would suggest they get at least 2 coats inside and out.
 Normally I carefully brush paint these to get a good coverage.
 Carefully done, you can do it with the tyres on.
 If spraying, the general thoughts are to cover with 2 – 3 coats to get good coverage into all the corners and hard to get to places.
 Quantity wise around 1 litre is enough for a set of 5.

-All of our products with the exception of the Etch Primer are primarily designed to be applied by brush.
+All of our products, with the exception of the Etch Primer, are primarily designed to be applied by brush.
 It is important you acquire a good quality synthetic brush.
 A 1, 2 or 3 inch are more than sufficient for most panel work.
-Apply with relatively fast brush strokes horizontally first, covering a small area of about 30” square each time, make sure each area is even.
+Apply with relatively fast brush strokes, horizontally first (side to side), covering a small area of about 30” square each time; make sure each area is even.
 Once the brush is empty immediately refill it and then repeat the process, brushing into the area you’ve just covered.
-As soon as a section is covered lay the paint off top to bottom by very gently stroking it to smooth it out and remove blemishes.
+As soon as a section is covered lay the paint off vertically (top to bottom) by very gently stroking it to smooth it out and remove blemishes.
 This is done at approximately 90 degrees to the first coat.
 It is also important to note that the enamel must be of a certain thickness to be able to lay off otherwise the brush just takes the paint off the surface leaving streaks and visible brush marks – always practice before you start!
 Do not be tempted to put too much paint on the surface being painted as it may sag whilst drying.
-Do this from start to finish very quickly and then keep on going in the same fashion until the area to be painted is complete.
-Always brushing back into the section you’ve just covered.
+Do this from start to finish very quickly and then keep on going in the same fashion until the area to be painted is complete; always brushing back into the section you’ve just covered.

 (Assuming you are familiar to the general techniques of spraying.)

-If you have used too much thinner, you will find the paint on the test piece could result in sagging immediately, or the paint looking translucent and very thin.
+If you have used too much thinner you may find the paint on the test piece will sag immediately, or the paint will look translucent and very thin.
 As a secondary effect you may also get an excess of spray dust.

 A tip worthy of thought is to start with the paint reservoir being half full so that you can either add more paint or thinner, whichever is deficient.
 Once you are familiar with what thinning you need, for the rest of the task, you can fill the reservoir to a level you are happy with.
 This thinning can vary day by day.
 The only other thing which is worthwhile mentioning is try not to overspray a previously sprayed area (such as edges or fiddly areas) as this could create a thick area of coating which may result in sagging (a long run).